DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/return-to-teaching.md

   * [approach a teaching job interview](https://teaching-vacancies.service.gov.uk/jobseeker-guides/how-to-approach-a-teaching-job-interview)
   * [prepare for a teaching interview lesson](https://teaching-vacancies.service.gov.uk/jobseeker-guides/prepare-for-a-teaching-job-interview-lesson)

-When you’re ready, you can search for a job on [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/).
+When you’re ready, you can [search for a job](https://teaching-vacancies.service.gov.uk/).

 ## Refresh your knowledge after a break from teaching